davecporter/portfolio/README.md

   Skip to Section 4 for the juicy predictions using linear regression and time series modelling.

 2. Prediction of movie popularity using multiple linear regression.

+### Notes

+ISLR ex stuff:
+- markdowns not intended to be knitted

+ML theory stuff:
+- Functions are designed for the datasets used in this portfolio and haven't been extensively tested for universal use.
+- Chart legends haven't been optimised, main focus is on the theory not spending time tarting these up